 Peter Moen – Concord Church of Christ West Concord

-Jeff Bernard - South Zumbro Lutheran Church Kasson
+Jeff Bernards - South Zumbro Lutheran Church Kasson

 Peter Wyttenbach - South Zumbro Lutheran Church Kasson